duceppemo/QIIME2_ITS/README.md

   -c unite_classifier_qiime2.qza, --classifier unite_classifier_qiime2.qza
                         Classifier for QIIME2.
 See script "train_unite_classifier_qiime2.py" to compile it.
 Mandatory.
   -t 4, --threads 4     Number of CPU.
 Default is 4.
-  -p 4, --parallel-processes 4
+  -p 1, --parallel-processes 1
                         Processes to run in parallel.
 Adjust according the number of threads.
 For example, if 16 threads, using 4 parallel processes will run 4 samples in parallel using 4 threads each (16/4).
-Default is 4.
+Default is 1.
   -rc, --reverse_complement
                         Use this flag is your reads are in reverse complement.
 For example if you sequenced from 5.8S to 18S.
 Optional.
-  --min_len MIN_LEN     Minimum read length to keep.
+  --min-len MIN_LEN     Minimum read length to keep.
 Default is 0 (no min length).
 Optional.
-  --max_len MAX_LEN     Maximum read length to keep.
+  --max-len MAX_LEN     Maximum read length to keep.
 Default is 0 (no max length).
 Optional.
   -se                   Reads are single-end.
 One fastq file per sample. "-se" or "-pe" mandatory.
   -pe                   Reads are paired-end.
 Two fastq file per sample. "-se" or "-pe" mandatory.
   --extract-its1        Extract ITS1 sequence from reads with ITSxpress.
 Cannot be used with "--extract-its2".
   --extract-its2        Extract ITS2 sequence from reads with ITSxpress.
 Cannot be used with "--extract-its1".
-  --taxa Fungi          Select taxa of interest for ITSxpress: {Alveolata,Bryophyta,Bacillariophyta,Amoebozoa,Euglenozoa,Fungi,Chlorophyta,Rhodophyta,Phaeophyceae,Marchantiophyta,Metazoa,Oomycota,Haptophyceae,Raphidophyceae,
+  --taxa Fungi          Select taxa of interest for ITSxpress:
+                        {Alveolata,Bryophyta,Bacillariophyta,Amoebozoa,Euglenozoa,Fungi,Chlorophyta,Rhodophyta,Phaeophyceae,Marchantiophyta,Metazoa,Oomycota,Haptophyceae,Raphidophyceae,
                         Rhizaria,Synurophyceae,Tracheophyta,Eustigmatophyceae,All}
 ```
-## TODO
-- Implement min/max lengths